Professor Daniel Berger

 Having started university as a mature student – and the first in his family to enter higher education – Daniel became keenly aware that university study had the potential to create a paradigm shift in the social mobility and employability of large swathes of the population who, due to the demands and complexities of modern life, may otherwise not have the opportunity to benefit.

 To ensure this shift takes place, universities must ensure that they are ‘student ready’, and not expect students to be ‘university-ready’.
 This means being welcoming, inclusive, approachable and job-market focused/relevant.
-Daniel's findings are that this can be achieved through enriching induction programmes, ensuring assessments are authentic to workplace scenarios, designing active blended learning environments, and accrediting co-curricular activities.
+Daniel's findings are that this can be achieved through enriching induction programmes, such as the Heist-Award winning institution-wide Into ARU programme, ensuring assessments are authentic to workplace scenarios, designing active blended learning environments, and accrediting co-curricular activities, such as his Pearson Award-winning ARUCPD award.

 Research interests